Kamila Valieva: 2019–2020 season: Junior World champion

 Valieva's international debut came in late August 2019 at a Junior Grand Prix competition in Courchevel, France.
 Ranked third in the short program and first in the free skate, she won the gold medal ahead of Wi Seo-yeong of South Korea and teammate and training partner Maiia Khromykh.
 At the competition, Valieva became the second female skater ever to land a quadruple toe loop in competition.
-Her total score at the event was the fourth highest score achieved by a ladies' single skater at the junior level, behind teammates Alexandra Trusova, Anna Shcherbakova, and Aliona Kostornaia.
-Valieva also became the fourth junior lady to score above 200 points under the current GOE (Grade of Execution) system.
+Her total score at the event was the fourth highest score achieved by a ladies' single skater at the junior level, behind teammates Anna Shcherbakova, Trusova, and Kostornaia.
+Valieva also became the fourth junior female skater to score above 200 points under the current GOE (Grade of Execution) system.

 One month later, at the 2020 JGP Russia, she placed first in both programs with personal best scores to take the title ahead of compatriots Ksenia Sinitsyna and Viktoria Vasilieva.
 She attempted two quadruple toe loops in the free skate for the first time, landing one.
 With two gold medals, she qualified in first place to the 2019–20 Junior Grand Prix Final in Turin, Italy.

 Before the 2019–20 Junior Grand Prix Final in December, a minor injury prevented Valieva from training the quadruple toe loop jump.
-She entered the final as a co-favorite for the title along with Alysa Liu of the United States.
+She entered the final as a co-favorite for the title along with Liu of the United States.
 After placing fourth in the short program, Valieva delivered a clean free skate to take the title ahead of Liu, who dropped from first place in the short program after under-rotating a triple Axel and both of her quad Lutzes, and training mate Daria Usacheva.